 The aircraft offers superior manoeuvrability and extended range.
-It will serve as a primary and advanced jet trainer, full weapon training aircraft, and attack aircraft for nations with limited air force.
+It will serve as a primary and advanced jet trainer, as well as a full weapon training / attack aircraft for nations with a limited airforce.
 It can also be used to conduct light combat and reconnaissance missions under all climatic conditions.

 OMNIPOL signed an agreement with AERO Vodochody to serve as a strategic sales partner for the L-39NG aircraft in February 2016.

 SkyTech entered a strategic cooperation with AERO Vodochody in July 2018 for ten L-39NG jet training aircraft with option for an additional six L-39NG aircraft to provide training for airforce personnel.